qMRLab/qmrlab.github.io/_posts/2022-12-20-DNA-qMRI-part-1.md

 Essay edited by Dr. Nikola Stikov.
 A special thank you to Dr. Mathieu Boudreau and Dr. Agâh Karakuzu for reading drafts of this essay.

 ## Up next.
-[DNA sequencing & qMRI: Part 2](https://qmrlab.org/2022/12/21/DNA-qMRI-part-2.html): the analogy between genetics and MRI will continue on a more metaphorical level as we dive into the [qMRI-BIDS](https://www.nature.com/articles/s41597-022-01571-4) data standard, the development of which was led by Dr. Agâh Karakuzu.
+In [The Double Helix and MRI Part 2: qMRI-BIDS](https://qmrlab.org/2022/12/21/DNA-qMRI-part-2.html), the analogy between genetics and MRI will continue on a metaphorical level as we dive into cellular machinery and the [qMRI-BIDS](https://www.nature.com/articles/s41597-022-01571-4) data standard, the development of which was led by Dr. Agâh Karakuzu.

 ## References
 * Amunts, K., Lepage, C., Borgeat, L., Mohlberg, H., Dickscheid, T., Rousseau, M.-É., Bludau, S., Bazin, P.-L., Lewis, L. B., Oros-Peusquens, A.-M., Shah, N. J., Lippert, T., Zilles, K., & Evans, A. C. (2013).
 BigBrain: an ultrahigh-resolution 3D human brain model.
 Science, 340(6139), 1472–1475.